 23 reasons to visit Paris in Winter

 Our picknick covers are tucked away and with faint regrets we’re bidding farewell to the mild Parisian summer nights.
 To chilled beers and wine in plastic cups, to pot luck dinners along the Seine and the good company of friends and strangers.
 Winter is coming (yeah, I know…).
-It will be cold and probably often grey, wet and windy.
-But that doesn’t mean that your city trip to Paris in winter is doomed to failure. quite the contrary!
-Paris offers activities for all seasons, and we summed up the top 23 bucket list for your Paris winter vacation:
+It will be cold in Paris during winter, and probably often grey, wet and windy.
+But that doesn’t mean that your city trip to Paris in winter is doomed to failure.
+Quite the contrary!
+Paris offers activities for all seasons, and we summed up the top things to do in Paris in winter:

 - Musée des Egouts the museum of the parisian canalisation – the history of sewers from the times of Lutèce until today

 - see fairgrounds, cabinets of curiosity in theMusée des Arts Forains

 - Musée de la Magie an exhibition about magic, illusions and automats that offers as well magic workshops

 - Musée de Montmartre a museum about the history and the artists of Montmartre